Datseris/whyjulia-manifesto/README.md

 2. **Speed of execution.** How quick the written code is run by the computer.
 3. **Available libraries.** How many good packages/extensions are there that provide relevant functionality out-of-the-box, and whether they are well documented as well.
 4. **Extensibility/Composability.** How easy it is to re-use, or extend, or compose with, an existing library, even in a different programming language.
+5. **Accessibility/shareable/reproducibility.** How easy it is to get started with the language (installations and learning the first steps), and how easy it is to share the work with other scientists so that they effortlessly reproduce the shared work.

 Now we may ask ourselves: _"What is the ideal programming language?"_